Austin defends Pentagon budget, Afghanistan pullout on Hill

-Secretary of Defense Lloyd Austin told lawmakers some “over-the-horizon” U.S. combat support of Afghanistan’s military is already underway, even before the September 11 deadline set by President Biden for a complete pullout of American forces.
+Secretary of Defense Lloyd Austin told lawmakers some “over the horizon” U.S. combat support of Afghanistan’s military is already underway, even before the Sept.
+11 deadline set by President Biden for a complete pullout of American forces.

 Mr. Austin faced pointed questions before the Senate Armed Services Committee on Afghanistan and the Biden administration’s $715 billion Pentagon budget request and the future of Afghanistan after U.S. and allied forces leave.